sadhanaavasarala/learning-library/dbcs/CloudWorkshop_DBCS_200.md

 ### **STEP 15**:  Create a directory in the Alpha Clone PDB

--   Back in SQL Developer Expand the **Alpha Clone - DBCS** connection.
+-   Back in SQL Developer in the Connection panel, expand the **Alpha Clone - DBCS** connection.
     Right-mouse-click on the **Directories** tree item and select the **Create  Directory...** menu item.